Goat cheese vs Cream cheese - Health impact and Nutrition Comparison

 Carbs

 Goat cheese has negligible amounts of carbs.
-Whereas, cream cheese contains higher amounts of carbs.
+At the same time, cream cheese contains higher amounts of carbs.
+Cream cheese contains 5.52g of carbs per 100g, 3.76g of which are sugars.

 Fats

 Goat cheese and cream cheese are high in fats.
-Cream cheese contains higher amounts of fats compared to goat cheese.
+Cream cheese contains higher amounts of fat compared to goat cheese.
+It has 4.6g more fat than goat cheese.

 Saturated fats